-Fidra has made an announcement that it has secured up to £445 million($603m) of new equity investment from EIG and the UK’s National Wealth Fund (NWF).
+Fidra Energy who are the developers have so far secured up to £445 million($603m) of new equity investment from EIG and the UK’s National Wealth Fund (NWF).
 This, alongside new loan facilities totalling GBP 594 million from a club of international lenders, will fund Thorpe Marsh BESS Project.

 Furthermore, with this financing in place, construction of the project will commence immediately.
 Additionally, the facility is expected to commence operations from mid-2027.
 The project will use battery systems provided by China’s Sungrow.